kerimoff/workflows-nextflow/_episodes/07-operators.md

 {: .output }

 > ## Maths operators mostly produce a value channel
 > The operators count, min, max and sum are producing a value channel and as we learned before, value channels are unconsumable.
-Value channels always contain only one item can be used multiple times.
+Value channels always contain only one item and can be used multiple times.
 {: .callout}

 ## Splitting items in a channel